Frank Niceley: Controversial statements

 In 2009, Niceley was one of four Republican members of the Tennessee House who announced plans to join a legal action to force President Barack Obama to release his birth certificate and prove his citizenship.

 During a Tennessee House committee hearing in February 2012, Niceley declared that coyotes had been introduced to Tennessee by the Tennessee Wildlife Resources Agency to control the wild deer population, but had subsequently become pests that attack livestock.
 PolitiFact Tennessee determined that coyotes had arrived in the state naturally, and that Niceley had repeated a previously debunked "urban myth".

 Niceley rejected mainstream views of climate science.
 At a December 2017 meeting of the American Legislative Exchange Council, he told an E&E News reporter: "I think the whole premise that carbon dioxide is a pollutant is flawed.
 It's not a pollutant, it's just as natural as oxygen.
 The trees and plants depend on CO_{2} just the same way we depend on oxygen."

 In 2022, while speaking in favor of a bill that would make camping on any public property punishable by a $50 fine, Niceley cited Adolf Hitler as an example of someone who worked his way out of homelessness.
 Niceley stated, "So, all these people — it's not a dead end, they can come out of this, these homeless camps, and have a productive life or in Hitler's case, a very unproductive life."

+In response to arguments against his ivermectin bill by two fellow Senators, pointing to potential overdoses, Senator Niceley responded in closing: "It is a lot safer go to your pharmacist and let him tell you how much ivermectin to take than it is to go to the co-op and guess what size horse you are."

+Legislative accomplishments

+As a Senator, Niceley passed laws to create a lifetime state handgun carry permit and to allow pharmacists to dispense ivermectin.
+He also decriminalized Tannerite, shotguns and short-barrel rifles, the possession, manufacture, sale, transport, or repair of which used to be a felony in Tennessee.
+In 2023 he passed a bill to ensure that all sides of a traffic light have to simultaneously be red for at least a second, before the next side can get a green light, as people often try to still pass the intersection when the light is about to turn red, thus reducing the likelihood of "T-bone"-accidents.
+He also passed laws to remove the sales tax from gold and silver, and protect homemade foods.